sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-The last step of our simple example is to create a route that is actually locked behind a firewall, so that only user with a valid login can access it.
+The last step of our example is to create a route that is actually locked behind a firewall, so that only user with a valid cookie can access it.
 In order to do so, we use the `@auth()` decorator provided by the ZenTS framework:

 ```typescript
 @auth()